 Adjunct Faculty (also referred to as part-time faculty) hold less than full-time appointments to teach or perform a service.
 Adjunct professors teach eight units or fewer per semester.
 Adjunct faculty must meet the same professional and/or creative standards and requirements as full-time faculty.
 However, the principal role of adjunct faculty is to teach, and evidence of teaching ability is a crucial criterion in the initial selection and continued employment at the University.

-Recommendations for adjunct faculty appointments are made to the appropriate Director and Assistant Director of the School of Continuing Studies.
-Only the Director and Assistant Director are authorized to make an appointment.
+Recommendations for adjunct faculty appointments are made to the appropriate Leadership Team of the School of Continuing Studies.
+Only the SCS Leadership Team is authorized to make an appointment.
 All initial appointments are made for one-course assignment.
-Subsequent appointments are made on a course-by-course basis on the recommendation of the Director and Assistant Director.
+Subsequent appointments are made on a course-by-course basis on the recommendation of the SCS Leadership Team.
 Therefore, an adjunct faculty appointment contains no guarantee of permanent part-time employment or continued employment at the University.

 Adjunct faculty are expected to provide effective teaching, good representation of the University in public affairs and community activities.
 Furthermore, maintain good personal and ethical relations with colleagues, supervisors, students, and the community.
 In addition, adjunct faculty are expected to keep regular office hours, respond to student inquiries promptly, and submit grades in a reasonable and timely manner.

-The immediate contact person for an adjunct faculty member is the Assistant Director for the School of Continuing Studies.
-Any academic questions or requests for educational guidance, direction, or assistance should be directed to the Assistant Director or Adjunct Faculty Liaison/Mentor/Coordinator.
-In addition, once the initial appointment has been made, any administrative, personnel, procedural, or supervisory questions can be addressed to the Assistant Director.
+The immediate contact person for an adjunct faculty member is the Associate Director for the School of Continuing Studies.
+Any academic questions or requests for educational guidance, direction, or assistance should be directed to the Associate Director or Adjunct Faculty Liaison/Mentor/Coordinator.
+In addition, once the initial appointment has been made, any administrative, personnel, procedural, or supervisory questions can be addressed to the Associate Director.

 Once hired by SCS, adjunct faculty will receive an official University of Redlands email address.
 Adjunct faculty are expected to check this email account regularly while teaching.
 This email is the official means of communication between the University, the School of Continuing Studies, and the faculty member regarding their employment at SCS.
 Therefore, adjunct faculty are responsible for keeping their University of Redlands email account in good standing.
 If adjunct faculty are locked out of their account, they should call 909-748-8922 or email email@example.com to re-enable their account.